creativeworldpro/CD-4017-Make-On-Off-Circuit-JLCPCB-/README.md

 16. The voltage is supplied to this IC CD4017 through Pin number 16.
 The voltage range for this IC 3V to 15V for the IC to function.

-Feature
+Feature -

 •	High speed 16 pin CMOS Decade counter

 •	Supports 10 decoded outputs

 •	Wide supply voltage range from 3V to 15V, typically +5V

 •	TTL compatible

 •	Maximum Clock Frequency: 5.5Mhz

 •	Available in 16-pin PDIP, GDIP, PDSO packages

 •	The supply voltage of this IC is 3V to 15V.

 •	It is compatible with TTL (Transistor -Transistor Logic).

 •	The clock speed or operational speed of CD4017 IC is 5 MHz.

 •	Output current is 19mA.

 •	Power is about 10uW.

 •	The IC has high noise immunity.

-Application
+Application -

 •	Any counter circuit.

 •	Decoders.

 •	Binary Encounters.

 •	For frequency division projects.

 •	LED Flashing Light.

 •	Digital dice circuit.

 •	Remote control switches circuit.

 •	LED chaser circuit.

 •	Clap on-off switch, etc.

 •	Divisible counting by N

 •	Industrial and medical electronics

 •	LED matrix circuits

 •	LED chaser applications and LED based projects

-Schematics and PCB Design
-The schematics of PCBs can be seen above.

 Circuit Connection – Step 1

 To make this circuit, 1st we need to connect IC 8th no leg with 13th no leg and connect 10th no leg with 15th no leg.

 Now we connect diode with CD-4017 IC.
 We connect diode positive leg with 2, 4 and 7 no leg of IC.
 Then we connect 2.2k, 4.7k and 100 Ω resistor with diode.
 We connect 2.2k resistor with diode negative leg that is connected with IC 2no leg.
 Then connect 4.7k and 100 Ω resistor with diode negative leg that is connected with 4 and 7 no leg of IC.

 Circuit Connection – Step 2

 Now, we connect all resistors together and connect that resistor with Base leg 13003 transistor.

 Connect transistor “Emitter” leg with 8 no leg of IC.

 Connect 100K resistor with 13 and 14 no leg of IC.
 We need to connect capacitor with the circuit.
 Connect capacitor negative leg with 14 no leg IC and connect capacitor positive leg with 16 no leg of IC.

 To control circuit, we connect push switch.
 Connect push switch one terminal with 14 no leg of IC.

 Circuit Connection – Step 3

 We are using 3v LED light.
 Then we make a series connection in these 4 pieces LED light.

 Now connect LED light positive leg with push switch and connect LED negative leg with “Collector” leg of 13003 transistors.

 It is the time to connect DC-12v power supply with the circuit.
 Connect DC positive voltage with 16 no leg of IC and connect DC negative leg with 13 no leg of IC.

 Our circuit is completely ready for use now.
 Just plug-in power and enjoy the circuit.

-Steps to Order PCBs from JLCPCB
+Steps to Order PCBs from JLCPCB -

 If you complete design of your PCBs, then it is time to order PCBs.
 To order best quality PCBs, just visit JLCPCB and click on the “QUOTE NOW” button.

 Since 2006 JLCPCB continuously driven to become more efficient and to reduce costs.
 They promise to offer customers the most economic PCBs forever.
 JLCPCB makes cheapest but top quality PCBs possibly because of scale effect, extremely high production efficiency and less manpower cost.

 You can order minimum 5 pieces PCBs for only $2 costs.

 To order PCBs, make your Gerber file.
 Then drag and drop the Gerber file on the following box.

 Click on “Gerber Viewer” button you can check the PCBs design.
 Make sure everything is good, then choose color, quantity and order your PCBs at very reasonable prices.

 If you are a new user, then you can order 10 pieces PCBs, costing only $2.
 To place your order click on “Save to Cart”  button.
 Confirm your shipping address and shipping method.

-Steps to Order SMT PCBs From JLCPCB
+Steps to Order SMT PCBs From JLCPCB -

-To order your SMT PCBs, visit JLCPCB.
+To order your SMT PCBs, visit JLCPCB (https://jlcpcb.com/RTA)

 1. Drag and drop SMT PCBs file on site.
 2. Choose your PCBs color and quantity.
 3. To free SMT assembly for your PCB click on “SMT Assembly” button and then confirm.